halfer53/winix/README.md

 `kprintf()`: is your friend.

-`trace`: type trace in bash to print all the syscalls in serial port 2
+`trace`: type trace in shell to print all the syscalls in serial port 2

 ## Supported System Call